michaeldmcqueen/resources.gmt.com-website/_staffing_resources/leadership/site-writer.md

 * Able to lift objects up to 50 pounds
 * Capable of working (walking, standing, sitting, etc.) for 10-14 hours per day
-* Prepared to work busy days with an average of 5-6 hours of sleep per night&nbsp;
+* Prepared to work busy days with an average of 5-6 hours of sleep per night

 ###### Compensation

 This is a paid position, offering compensation to the site writing location which is determined to be Colorado minimum wage.
 Compensation during the event is paid on a per day basis at $200 per day of field work.
 Travel expenses are also covered in accordance with our company travel guidelines.

-## [Apply Now](https://argentasoftware.com/interfaces/gmt/portalStaff/frmSignUp.aspx "Apply Now"){: target="_blank" rel="nofollow noopener"}